 St. Symeon the New Theologian (949-1022 AD) was a Byzantine Christian monk and poet, and was canonized as a saint by the Eastern Orthodox church.
 He wrote much about Christian mysticism, including his own experiences.

-An addition to the BHT, containing the earliest account of the post-resurrection appearances of Christ in the New Testament, where Paul describes his early witness of the resurrection and what it means to be resurrected into Christ consciousness.
+An addition to the BHT, containing the earliest account of the post-resurrection appearances of Christ in the New Testament, where Paul describes his witness of the resurrection and what it means to be resurrected into Christ consciousness.
 This seems to be an excellent summary of the Christian Gospel, or "good news," but it is something which I think we've generally misunderstood in Christianity for centuries.
 I feel that this is one of the most important translations of the BHT that I have been given the Grace to work out yet—yet not I. I was in tears by the end.

-An addition to the BHT, where Paul describes how we are liberated from the suffering of the ego in the life of Christ consciousness, or God’s Spirit, and all are beneficiaries of this consciousness, from which we cannot ever be separated.
-(The photo above is of Papyrus 27 (rotated), dated to the early 3rd century, one of the early manuscript copies of the New Testament, showing the Greek text of Romans 8-9.)
+An addition to the BHT, where Paul describes how we are liberated from the suffering of the ego in the life of Christ consciousness, or the Spirit, and all are beneficiaries of this consciousness, from which we cannot ever be separated.

 There was a fascinating show that my wife and I watched last night on Mind Field with Vsauce (Michael Stevens).
 It was season 3, episode 7, titled "Behavior and Belief."